Khroneq/TelperionAV/README.md

 # TelperionAV
-An opensource antivirus with cross-platform compatibility.
+An open-source antivirus with cross-platform compatibility.

 TODO:
 upload project files to begin version handling on github.